concord-consortium/lab-selenium-tests/README.md

 Usage: test.rb [options]

 Specific options:
-    -b, --browser BROWSER            Browser that should be tested (Chrome, Safari, Firefox, IE9, IE10, iPad), default Chrome.
+    -b, --browser BROWSER            Browser that should be tested (Chrome, Safari, Firefox, IE9, IE10, IE11, iPad, Android), default Chrome.
     -p, --platform PLATFORM          Platform (OS) that should be tested (OSX_10_8, OSX_10_9, Win_7, Win_8, Win_8_1,
                                      Linux), by default platform is chosen automatically (each browser has related default platform).
                                      Note that enforcing platform can cause an error, as not every browser and platform combination is supported by SauceLabs and BrowserStack.
-Also screenshots comparsion results may be affected, as reference screenshots are taken on default platform for given browser.
     -l, --lab LAB_ENVIRONMENT        Lab environment (production, staging or dev), default dev.
     -c, --cloud CLOUD                Cloud environment (SauceLabs or BrowserStack), default SauceLabs.
     -n, --name NAME                  Test name, by default created automatically.